 It’s going to be an industry shaker.
 I think this will likely be the highest selling mirrorless camera on the market within the year.

-It has everything a vlogger needs, and it also fills the needs of the many photographers currently shooting 60, 70, and 80d cameras looking to upgrade.
+It has everything a vlogger needs, and it also fills the needs of the many photographers currently using 60, 70, and 80d cameras looking to upgrade.

 It’s not all love, though.
 There are a bunch of things with the Canon EOS RP that really have me annoyed.
 In fact, some of them are making me grumpy at my own brand loyalty to Canon in general.